ScriptRaccoon/portfolio-website/src/data/posts/recursive-svelte-components.md

 </div>
 ```

-In the CSS, both the left and the right part are pushed down.
-The left part is rotated according to the angle.
+In the CSS, both the left and right parts are positioned below the square.
+The left part is rotated according to the angle:

 ```css
 .left,